MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/machine-learning.md

 All types of ML use data transformations to clean or reformat data for model input.
 Transformations are needed both during training and during *inference*, or using the model to score new data.

 [Deep learning](/azure/machine-learning/concept-deep-learning-vs-machine-learning), used in vision AI workloads, finds signals in noise better than traditional ML.
-Use deep learning models to help avoid costly and difficult feature engineering, featurizations, and preprocessing.
+Using deep learning models helps avoids costly and difficult feature engineering and preprocessing.

 For IoT Edge vision AI solutions, advanced preprocessing like denoising, adjusting brightness or contrast, or transformations from RGB to HSV can greatly affect model performance.
 Sometimes, you can only fully observe and evaluate these effects in a real-world situation.

 After installing IoT Edge hardware in its permanent location, monitor the incoming data stream for *data drift*.
 Data drift is deviation of current data from the original data, and can be the cause of degraded model performance and accuracy.
-Decreased performance can also be due to other factors, like hardware or camera failure.
+Decreased performance can also be due to other factors, like hardware or camera issues.

-The system must also collect new data for retraining rounds, and to monitor components for hardware degradation or issues.
+The system must also collect new data for retraining rounds, and to monitor hardware components for degradation or failure.

 ### ML data recommendations

 Here are some recommendations for data collection for vision ML models:

-- Use a balanced dataset with all classes represented equally.
+- Use a balanced dataset with all classes represented.
 - Make sure the data is as representative as possible.
 - Have a system in place to test for data drift.
 - Have a system in place to collect new data for retraining.